suyash2356/Python-Projects/README.md

 "Summarize https://some-news-site.com/article"
 "Shutdown"
 "Ask what is the capital of France?"
-The assistant listens for a wake word before accepting commands.
+-The assistant listens for a wake word before accepting commands.
 If the wake word isn't detected, it keeps listening passively.